cyclus/cyclus.github.com/source/cep/cep20.rst

 exchange phase, a tock phase, and a decommissioning phase.
 Phases are grouped in two categories: kernel phases and agent phases.
 Kernel phases have required or guaranteed actions that occur during them, and include the build, exchange, and decommission phases.
-Agent phases include the Tick and Tock phases, and allow agents to inspect simulation state and update their own state.
+Agent phases include the Tick, Tock, and Decision phases, and allow agents to inspect simulation state and update their own state.

 Motivation